 House Bill 687 has three committees of reference.
 The bill is referred to House Criminal Justice Subcommittee, House Justice Budget Subcommittee and House Judiciary Committee.
 The House Bill was heard in its first committee of reference with a proposed committee substitute.
 The bill passed 17-0.
-The next stop is the House Judiciary Committee which is the final committee stop before the House floor.
+The next stop is the Senate Judiciary Committee which is the final committee stop before the House floor.
+The bill is not on the agenda for April 8th.
 The next meeting is April 17th.